 For the seasoned breadcrumbs, use panko for the best results.
 Panko breadcrumbs have more of a crunch, adding texture to the pasta dish.

 Cook the spaghetti until al dente, reserving 1/4 cup of the pasta water.
 The starchy water will help bring all the flavors together when combined.
 This tip can be applied for whenever you make a pasta dish with a sauce!

 Now, prepare the clams.
 Once the cherry tomatoes begin to soften and burst, add the clams and sake.
 Make sure to cover the pan as the steam will help the clams open up.
 They won’t take long to cook, about 4-5 minutes.

-Add the pasta, nori butter and reserved pasta water and toss altogether.
+Add the pasta, nori butter, and reserved pasta water and toss all together.
 Let the butter melt and coat the noodles as well as the clams.
 Season with salt and pepper and finish the spaghetti with the seasoned breadcrumbs and scallions.

 I was a little unsure of how this spaghetti with clams and nori miso butter would turn out but wow!
 I loved every bite.
 The nori adds a wonderful umami flavor to the pasta, complimenting the miso and clams beautifully.
 Definitely saving this recipe for the future!